srp33/docker_u54/README.md

   * Any options that the user deems necessary for `docker run`.

 * __Deprecated:__ `srp33/bwamtools:latest` __Use:__ `srp33/u54:latest`

-  * This should always be the last piece to the `docker run` command

 ## Supported Commands

 > A comprehensive list of commands that will replace the need for environmental variables.
-U54 currently does not currently support whole word flags.
+U54 currently does not support whole word flags.
 It should also be noted that there are no positional arguments to these commands. __All arguments must be preceded by a flag.__

 * `align`